Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   response.
 It is an exponential histogram with values between 0 and 30000 (0s and 30s).

+FX_URLBAR_MERINO_RESPONSE
+  This probe is related to the Firefox Suggest (quick suggest) feature.
+It is a categorical histogram that records whether each Merino fetch was successful or not.
+It has the following categories. ``success`` (0): The fetch completed without any error before the timeout elapsed. ``timeout`` (1): The timeout elapsed before the fetch completed or otherwise failed. ``network_error`` (2):
+  The fetch failed due to a network error before the timeout elapsed. e.g., the user's network or the Merino server was down. ``http_error`` (3): The fetch completed before the timeout elapsed but the server returned an error.

 FX_URLBAR_SELECTED_RESULT_METHOD
   This probe tracks how a result was picked by the user from the list.
   It is a categorical histogram with these values: